WilliamAckerman/DaisyChain/README.md

 ## To reverse a creation:

 To reverse a creation, simply click the cyan "Reverse Creation" button.
+To reverse a creation, it must have at least two segments.

 ## To destroy a creation: